EndPointCorp/end-point-blog/2015/10/30/perl-dancer-conference-2015-report_30.html.md

 Items coming soon to Dancer may include: Web Sockets (supported in [Plack](http://p3rl.org/Plack)), per-route [serialization](https://metacpan.org/pod/Dancer2::Manual#Serializers1) (currently enabling a serializer such as JSON affects the entire app — later on, [Russell](https://twitter.com/veryrusty) [released a module](http://p3rl.org/Dancer2::Plugin::SendAs) for this, which may make it back into the core), Dancer2::XS, and [critic/linter policies](https://github.com/PerlDancer/perl-lint-policy-dancer2).

-[Thomas Klausner](https://twitter.com/domm_favors_irc) shared about *[OAuth &amp; Microservices](https://www.perl.dance/talks/18-oauth2%2C-resty-apis%2C-microservices)*.
+[Thomas Klausner](https://twitter.com/domm_favors_irc) shared about *[OAuth & Microservices](https://www.perl.dance/talks/18-oauth2%2C-resty-apis%2C-microservices)*.
 Microservices are a good tool to manage complexity, but you might want to aim for "monolith first", [according to Martin Fowler](http://martinfowler.com/bliki/MonolithFirst.html), and only later break up your app into microservices.
 In the old days, we had "fat" back-ends, which did everything and delivered the results to a browser.
 Now, we have "fat" front-ends, which take info from a back-end and massage it for display.
 One advantage of the microservice way of thinking is that mobile devices (or even third parties) can access the same APIs as your front-end website.

 [OAuth](http://oauth.net/) allows a user to login at your site, using their credentials from another site (such as Facebook or Google), so they don't need a password for your site itself.
 This typically happens via JavaScript and cookies.
 However, to make your back-end "stateless", you could use [JSON Web Tokens](http://jwt.io/) (JWT).
 Thomas showed some examples of all this in action, using the [OX Perl module](http://p3rl.org/OX).